Elfriede Lohse-Wächtler: Life

 In 1929, she had a nervous breakdown because of financial and partnership difficulties and was committed to a psychiatric institution in Hamburg-Friedrichsberg.
 During the two months' stay she painted the Friedrichsberg heads, a piece of work consisting of about 60 drawings and pastels, mainly portraits of fellow patients.
 After her recovery and a final separation from Kurt Lohse (in 1926), she had a very creative phase.
 She painted numerous paintings of Hamburg's harbor, scenes from the life of workers and prostitutes, and pitiless self-portraits.
 But despite some exhibitions, sales, and smaller grants, she lived in grinding poverty.

-Due to financial problems and increasing social isolation, she returned to her parents' home in Dresden by midyear 1931.
+Due to financial problems and increasing social isolation, she returned to her parents' home in Dresden by mid 1931.
 When her mental state worsened her father admitted her to the state mental home at Arnsdorf in 1932.
 There she was diagnosed with schizophrenia.
 From 1932 to 1935 she was still creatively active, drawing portraits and creating arts and crafts.
 After Kurt Lohse divorced her in May 1935 she was incapacitated due to "incurable insanity".

-After refusing to consent to a sterilisation, she was denied the permission to go out of the hospital any more.
+After refusing to consent to sterilisation, she was denied permission to go out of the hospital anymore.
 In December 1935, she underwent a forced surgical sterilisation in the Dresden-Friedrichstadt women's hospital on the grounds of Nazi eugenicist policies.
 After this traumatic event she never painted again.
-In 1940 she was deported to the former psychiatric institution at Pirna-Sonnenstein (located in the Sonnenstein castle in Pirna), where, on 31 July, she was murdered along with the majority of the other residents as part of the Nazi "euthanasia" program, Action T4.
+In 1940 she was deported to the former psychiatric institution, now a killing centre, at Pirna-Sonnenstein (located in the Sonnenstein castle in Pirna), where, on 31 July, she was murdered along with the majority of the other residents as part of the Nazi "euthanasia" program, Action T4.
 The official cause of death was "pneumonia with myocardial insufficiency".
 In the years of 1940 and 1941, a total of 13,720 mainly mentally ill or disabled people were gassed by Nazis in this institution formerly well known for its humanistic traditions.